* Irish, Portuguese, Italian bond yields rise

 In the latest sale of bonds from the euro zone's more vulnerable economies, Spain issued 10 billion euros ($13.6 billion) of a new 10-year bond on Wednesday, drawing demand of almost 40 billion - a record for European governments.

 Helped by an improving euro zone growth outlook, Madrid has sold larger-than-expected amounts of bonds every week since the start of the year, completing 16.6 percent of this year's 133.3 billion euros funding target already.

 This follows strong sales in Ireland, Portugal and Italy, with Rome due to sell bonds next week as well.

-Others say the large amounts of bonds hitting the market from the periphery may prompt a pause in this year's strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.
+The large amounts of bonds hitting the market may prompt a pause in this year's strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.

 "People are fairly long of this stuff (peripheral bonds) so there might be some supply indigestion," one trader said.

 A "long" position is in effect a bet on further price rises.
 A "short" is a bet in the opposite direction.